deeprave/go-testutils/README.md

 ### Equality

-`ShouldBeEqual(*testing.T, interface{}, interface{}, ...options) bool` :  compares two values which are expected to be indentical via deep comparison
+`ShouldBeEqual(*testing.T, interface{}, interface{}, ...options) bool` :  compares two values which are expected to be identical via deep comparison

-`ShouldNotBeEqual(*testing.T, interface{}, interface{}, ...options) bool` :  compares two values which are expected not to be indentical via deep comparison
+`ShouldNotBeEqual(*testing.T, interface{}, interface{}, ...options) bool` :  compares two values which are expected not to be identical via deep comparison

 ### True/False